carlomilanesi/measures-rs/docs/Tutorial.md

 * `LinearMap3d`
 * `AffineMap3d`.

-Therefore, if there is the need to work in 1D, in 2D, in 3D and using angular directions, the macro `define_1d_2d_3d` should be used.
+Therefore, if there is the need to work in 1D, in 2D, in 3D and using angular directions, the macro `define_measure_types` with such arguments should be used.
 It will declare every kind of measure, directions and transformations.

-Though, if only some of such types are needed, you can use some other macros, with reduce the number of declared types, and so the resulting code is quicker to compile, and developers are not bothered by unneeded types.
+Though, if only some of such types are needed, you can remove some of those arguments, and so reduce the number of declared types.
+In this way, the resulting code is quicker to compile, and developers are not bothered by unneeded types.

-If only 1D and 3D measures and transformations are needed, with no angular directions, it is better to use the macro `define_1d_3d`.
-It will declare only 1D and 3D measures and transformations, skipping 2D measures and transformations and angular directions.

-If only 1D and 2D measures and transformations are needed, possibly with angular directions, it is better to use the macro `define_1d_2d`.
-It will declare only 1D and 2D measures and transformations, and the angular directions, skipping 3D measures and transformation.

-If only 1D measures and angular directions are needed, it is better to use the macro `define_1d_and_directions`.
-It will define only 1D measures and the angular directions, skipping both 2D and 3D measures and transformations.

-And at last, if only 1D measures are needed, it is better to use the macro `define_1d`.
-It will define only 1D measures, skipping 2D and 3D measures and transformations, and the angular directions.
+If points in affine spaces are not needed, remove the option `with_points`.
+The types `MeasurePoint`, `MeasurePoint2d`, `AffineMap2d`, `MeasurePoint3d` and `AffineMap3d` will not be generated.

+If angular directions are not needed, remove the option `with_points`.
+The types `UnsignedDirections` and `SignedDirections` will not be generated.

+If 2-dimension measures are not needed, remove the option `with_2d`.
+The types `Measure2d`, `MeasurePoint2d`, `LinearMap2d` and `AffineMap2d` will not be generated.

+If 3-dimension measures are not needed, remove the option `with_3d`.
+The types `Measure3d`, `MeasurePoint3d`, `LinearMap3d` and `AffineMap3d` will not be generated.

+If the linear or affine transformations in a plane or in the space are not needed, remove the option `with_transformations`.
+The types `LinearMap2d`, `AffineMap2d`, `LinearMap3d` and `AffineMap3d` will not be generated.

 Actually these definitions do not define all the units of measurement we used in our examples.

-The only predefined unit of measurement is `Radian` which is used for angles.
+The only predefined units of measurement are `Radian`, used for angles, and `One` used for dimensionless measures.
 Every other unit must be explicitly defined.

 ### Defining properties